 That’s the main thing here – you need to get in touch with your creativity and then analyze it creatively afterward.
 That’s powerful.

 That’s a journal or note-taking session after every day of handling a camera.
 Every experience should be charted and examined.
 Even if you’re not posting all your experiences on the net, having a journal is really useful.

 Not only can you go back and look at it months on to see just how far you’ve come, but you can chronicle your current ideas and experiments so that you know where you’re at!

 It’s the process.
 I think you’ve got to love the process.
 When you have a bad day (and I’m not just talking about filmmaking here) and you go home feeling down and wanting more for yourself, you have to LOVE the process in order to be free.
 To pick yourself back up.
 To continue.

-You have to do it for the process, become enamoured with just doing it mechanical like as a constant series of shifting states.
+You have to do it for the process, become enamored with just doing it mechanically like a constant series of shifting states.

 No state is permanent.
 You’ll see many many changing states in your journey.

 But you have to rely on the process.
 Trust in the process.
 Know that even if you have a bad day that, a rejection, a lapse of focus; it’s all part of your plan, your long-term plan to get really good.
 That you have tomorrow and the next day, not to mention the next week and month, to make up for that bad day!